luigiusai/polyamory/README.md

                 ...
     ```

-3. Copy each AppImage into the numbered directory structure you have created, according to the LÖVE release they contain, and rename them `love.exe`:
+3. Place your pre-built images in the numbered directory structure you have created, according to the LÖVE release they contain, and rename them as `love.exe`:
     ```
     linux/
         x64/